-The Cambridge Psychotherapy Assistance Trust, registered as a charity in 1989, helps local people get psychotherapeutic help they could not otherwise afford.
+The Cambridge Psychotherapy Assistance Trust, registered as a charity in 1989 (Registration No. 800946), helps local people get psychotherapeutic help they could not otherwise afford.

 We raise money and receive donations which we give out as grants to help people pay for psychotherapy, specifically those who wish to take up or continue the longer-term psychotherapy associated with psychoanalytically-informed psychotherapy.